clockworklabs/spacetime-docs/docs/unity/part-2b-c-sharp.md

+# Unity Multiplayer Tutorial

+## Part 2 of 3: Inspecting the C# Server Module

+In this part of the tutorial, we will create a SpacetimeDB (STDB) server module using C# for the Unity multiplayer game.
+The server module will handle the game logic and data management for the game.

+💡 Need help with the tutorial?
+[Join our Discord server](https://discord.gg/spacetimedb)!

+## The Entity Component Systems (ECS)

+Before we continue to creating the server module, it's important to understand the basics of the ECS.
+This is a game development architecture that separates game objects into components for better flexibility and performance.
+You can read more about the ECS design pattern [here](https://en.wikipedia.org/wiki/Entity_component_system).

+We chose ECS for this example project because it promotes scalability, modularity, and efficient data management, making it ideal for building multiplayer games with SpacetimeDB.

 # Unity Tutorial - Basic Multiplayer - Part 2a - Server Module (C#)

 Need help with the tutorial?
 [Join our Discord server](https://discord.gg/spacetimedb)!